KxSystems/docs-v1/docs/interfaces/pyq/install.md

 ## Installing with 32-bit kdb+ on macOS

 To use PyQ with the free 32-bit kdb+ on macOS, you need a 32-bit version of Python.

+!!! info "Python installed on macOS"
-Out of the box, macOS Sierra and High Sierra come with a universal version of Python 2.7.10.
+    MacOS Sierra and High Sierra ship with a universal version of Python 2.7.10.

 ### System Python 2

-Install virtualenv module:
+Install the virtualenv module:
 ```bash
 $ pip install virtualenv
 ```
 If your system, does not have `pip` installed, follow [`pip` installation guide](https://pip.pypa.io/en/stable/installing/).

-Create and activate virtual environment:
+Create and activate a virtual environment:
 ```bash
 $ virtualenv ${HOME}/pyq2
 $ source ${HOME}/pyq2/bin/activate
 ```
-[Download kdb+](https://kx.com/download/) and save the downloaded file as ${HOME}/Downloads/macosx.zip.
+[Download kdb+](https://kx.com/download/) and save the downloaded file as `${HOME}/Downloads/macosx.zip`.

 Install kdb+ and PyQ:
 ```bash